 The Company delivers a variety of products and services through its business segments.
-The SGK Brand Solutions segment delivers brand management, pre-media services, printing plates and cylinders and imaging services for consumer packaged goods and retail customers, merchandising display systems, and marketing and design services primarily to the consumer packaged goods and retail industries.
+The SGK Brand Solutions segment delivers brand management, pre-media services, printing plates and cylinders, engineered products, and imaging services for consumer goods and retail customers, merchandising display systems, and marketing and design services primarily to the consumer goods and retail industries.
 The Memorialization segment produces and delivers bronze and granite memorials and other memorialization products, caskets and cremation equipment primarily for the cemetery and funeral home industries.
-The Industrial Technologies segment delivers marking and coding equipment and consumables, industrial automation products and order fulfillment systems for identifying, tracking, picking and conveying consumer and industrial products for the warehousing and industries.
+The Industrial Technologies segment delivers marking and coding equipment and consumables, industrial automation products and order fulfillment systems for identifying, tracking, picking and conveying consumer and industrial products for the warehousing and industrial industries.
 Each product or service delivered to a third-party customer is considered to satisfy a performance obligation.
 Performance obligations generally occur at a point in time and are satisfied when control of the goods passes to the customer.
 Certain revenue related to mausoleum construction and significant engineering projects, including cremation and incineration projects, and marking and industrial automation projects, are recognized over time using the input method measuring progress toward completion of such projects.
-Amounts recognized using the over time method were less than 5% of the Company's consolidated revenue for the three months ended December 31, 2018 and 2017.
+Amounts recognized using the over time method were less than 5% of the Company's consolidated revenue for the three and nine months ended June 30, 2019 and 2018.
 The Company is entitled to collection of the sales price under normal credit terms in the regions in which it operates.